shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/administering/share-assets-between-projects.md

 ---
 layout: default
-title: How Do I Share Assets Between Projects?
+title: How do I share assets between projects?
 pagename: share-assets-between-projects
 lang: en
 ---

-# How Do I Share Assets Between Projects?
+# How do I share assets between projects?

-{% include info title="Note" content="This document describes functionality only available if you have taken control over a Toolkit configuration.
-Please refer to the [Shotgun Integrations Admin Guide](https://support.shotgunsoftware.com/hc/en-us/articles/115000067493) or contact support if you do not have a more advanced configuration." %}

 It's not uncommon to have a project that's used as an Asset Library, containing assets that can be loaded into shots in other projects.